 array_union

-The array_union() function is used to compute the union of all input arrays.
+The array_union() function calculates the union of all input arrays.
 The syntax is as follows:

 array_union(arr_list)